corpnewt/CorpBot.py/README.md

 	  $recheckroles
 	   └─ Re-iterate through all members and assign the proper roles based on their xp ...
 	  $stats [member]
-	   └─ List the xp and xp reserve of a listed member.
+	   └─ List a number of stats about the passed member.
 	  $xp [member] [xpAmount]
 	   └─ Gift xp to other members.
 	  $xpinfo
 	   └─ Gives a quick rundown of the xp system.
+	  $xpstats [member] (AKA: statsxp, xps, sxp)
+	   └─ List only the xp and xp reserve of the passed member.

 ## XpBlock
 ####	XpBlock Cog (4 commands) - XpBlock.py Extension: